Skip to main content

 A Project is the top-level container for a modernization effort.
 It defines:

-• Which branch strategy to use for generated code
+• Which branch strategy to use for generated code (feature branch)

 In practice, a project is where Morph keeps the full migration context from initial setup to final PR delivery.